FairwindsOps/resources-demo/README.md

 - Set yelb appserver hpa max to 200
 - Hit with really hard load.
 500vus and 10000 iterations (would go more vus, but I hit too many open files)

+Symptoms:
+- Pods scale too quickly.
+HPA percentages are on request, not limit.
+- Nodes can become over-provisioned.